 The user interface makes it easy to manage small-medium and large networks.
 Cacti is commonly used to graph metrics that are based on time, like network utilization and CPU load.

-It is an open source, high-speed web-based traffic analyzer, and security monitoring software. ntopng is the next generation version of ntop (from 1998), now renovated with higher performance, more usability and better features.
+It is an open-source, high-speed web-based traffic analyzer, and security monitoring software. ntopng is the next-generation version of ntop (from 1998), now renovated with higher performance, more usability and better features.

-This tool allows deep browsing of the historic and real-time traffic information from its encrypted web user interface. ntopng is a top player for traffic analysis because it can allow you sort out traffic according to different criteria, such as IP, Port, Layer 7 protocol, Throughput, and AS (Autonomous System), among many other features.
+This tool allows deep browsing of the historic and real-time traffic information from its encrypted web user interface. ntopng is a top player for traffic analysis because it can allow you sort out traffic according to different criteria, such as IP, Port, Layer 7 protocol, bandwidth and traffic Throughput, and AS (Autonomous System), among many other features.